meiji163/meiji163.github.io/_posts/2021-04-23-context-tree-weighting.md

 In bible.txt, it is particularly good at predicting common words like "God" (big surprise).
 The probabilities for E.coli are actually rarely greater than $0.3$.
 Since $\mathcal{A} = \text{\{g, c, t, a\}}$ , the compression in this case is mainly due to the fact that the alphabet is small.
 We can see CTW is basically finding the "low hanging fruits" of redundancy.
 This is about all we can expect, since we know Markov models aren't particularly good at learning grammatical structures.

-CTW compares favorably on these text files, but my implementation failed miserably when I tried it on binary data (possible due to my janky code).
+Although CTW compares favorably on these text files, my implementation failed miserably when I tried it on binary data (possible due to my janky code).
 My implementation is also 5-10 times slower than gzip and compress on large files, and undoubtedly uses much more memory.

 The good news is there is a lot of room for improvement.
 Obvious optimizations would be parallelizing the context trees and using fixed-point arithmetic instead of doubles.
-I highly recommend Volf's thesis [4], which documents in great detail his CTW compressor projects.
-He uses the previously mentioned optimizations (and many more) to satisfy a 32MB memory limit and compression speed of around 10kB/s.
+I highly recommend Volf's thesis [4], in which he documents his CTW compressor project in great detail.
+He uses the previously mentioned optimizations (and many more) to satisfy a memory limit of 32MB and a compression speed of around 10kB/s.

 ## Conclusion
 Context Tree Weighting is a beautiful example of a mixture model with "Occam's-Razor" weighting.
 Its solid theoretical foundations make it attractive compared to e.g. Prediction by Partial Matching.
 However it is trickier to implement because of greater memory and computational requirements.